Nkovaturient/Nkovaturient/README.md

 ---

 - Pretty much true, you are either struggling to survive or excruciatingly terrified! 🌐
+- 🌠 **Fast-paced Learner**, in synergy with exploring cutting-edge technologies and tools.
+- ⚡ Fun Fact: People term it as the **Poetry of Programming** --- its still an avid **Puzzle** for me! 🧩💡

 📌🔗 [My Portfolio](https://nehakumari711.netlify.app/) ❄⚡

 ---

+### **🚀Status Quo🚀**
+- ✅ Diving into building an innovative solutions relating specifically to this arenas:-

+    -  `DAPP web creatively instrumental in tackling few inconsistency of 21st century. `
+    -  `NLP/RAG-integrated effective mechanisms`
+    -  ` Providing requisite solutions to legal/law issues via a robust web app.`

 ### 📊 GitHub Stats & Activity
 <p align="center">